 Hello once again!
 In a previous post by Mrs Chew, she mentioned the different ways that a sentence can be started.
-Today, I am going to focus on making your writing more interesting by adding longer or more complex sentences.
+Today, I am going to focus on making your writing more interesting by adding variety in your sentences such as longer or more complex ones.
 If your child is learning to move on from simple sentence structures or have been told that his or her sentences are always the same, this post with two simple tips will be a good start to help them form longer and more interesting sentences.

 One way to be a good writer is to have a variety of sentences.
 This means that your writing should be made up of short as well as long sentences.
 Some sentences are simple while others are more complex.

 Read the paragraphs below.
 What makes Paragraph B better than A?

 You will notice that Paragraph A is mainly made up of short or simple sentences.
 Most of the sentences also begin the same way, either using ‘I’ or ‘she’.
 They follow the most common pattern: subject-verb-object.